FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 response = requests.post(query, data=data.to_csv(index=False, header=False))
 ```

 The webserivce's response is now stored in the `response` variable.
-We can then simply pass this variable to the `to_df` method provided in the `bridgedb_script.py` module.
+We can then simply pass this variable to the `to_df` method provided in the `bridgedb_script.py` module (see [Code](#Code)).
 This method will extract the response in text form and turn it into a pandas Dataframe with conveniently named columns and structured data.

 In our case the output of `to_df` is:
 | original   | source   | mapping         | target   |